Twins vs. Brewers Player Props Betting Odds

-Player prop bet options for Carlos Correa, Christian Yelich and others are listed when the Minnesota Twins host the Milwaukee Brewers at Target Field on Tuesday (first pitch at 7:40 PM ET).
+Player prop bet odds for Carlos Correa, Christian Yelich and others are listed when the Minnesota Twins host the Milwaukee Brewers at Target Field on Wednesday (at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!